GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/geolocation/index.md

 ```

-With that in place, we are now ready to access the Offscreen Document in our service worker!
+With that in place, you are now ready to access the Offscreen Document in the service worker.

 ```js
 chrome.offscreen.createDocument({